-Per Stamina, the weight capacity is 250 pounds but users weighing 280 and even 300 pounds claimed to have used the machine for an extended period of time without any issues.
+Per Stamina, the weight capacity is 250 lbs but users weighing 280 lbs and even 300 lbs claimed to have used this model for an extended period of time without any issues.

-This shows how strong the machine is and I’m sure the weight capacity given by the manufacturer is conservative.
+This shows the amazing durability and I’m sure the weight capacity given by the manufacturer is conservative.

-Piston-resistance rowers have a smaller seat rail compared to rowers with different resistance types, meaning this isn’t the ideal machine for taller people.
+Hydraulic-piston resistance rowers have a smaller seat rail compared to rowers with different resistance types, meaning this isn’t the ideal rowing machine for taller people.

-Users as tall as 6’2″ used the machine with no issues, but people have different inseam length so it’s inaccurate to say that all 6’2″ users can use the 1215 without any issues.
+Users as tall as 6’2″ used this model with no issues, but people have different inseam length so it’s inaccurate to say that all 6’2″ users can use the 1215 Orbital Rower without any issues.

 This rower isn’t ideal for shorter users either depending on how their body is proportioned.

-One user that is 5’1″ claimed pushing and pulling the handles felt more like a shoulder workout rather than a back workout because the handles were too high for her.
+One user who is 5’1″ claimed pushing and pulling the handles felt more like a shoulder workout rather than a back workout because the handles were too high for her.